 Seven of the ten most profitable hospitals in America are nonprofit hospitals.
 Is this an oxymoron?
+The real question surrounding nonprofit hospitals is whether the benefits to the community equal what taxpayers donate to these hospitals in the form of tax-exempt status.
 More

 Just because money is a reality in medicine, doesn’t mean that we have to blindly accept all the consequences.
 There is a code of ethics in medicine.
 More